note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ## Show me the code!

-The reason this is written in Typescript is that it's the language I know best, and also the language I want to get better at the most but also Typescript has a bunch of typelevel features that very few other mainstream typed languages have.
+The reason this is written in TypeScript is that it's the language I know best, and also the language I want to get better at the most but also TypeScript has a bunch of typelevel features that very few other mainstream typed languages have.

 We will go through the code top to bottom, except for the "UI" code, which will be left for last.
 There are a lot of comments in the code that are also meant to explain the program, so I will reuse them here.